Ayatollah Seyyed Ali Khamenei Fast Facts

 March 2012 - Reacts to tensions involving Iran's nuclear program and welcomes US President Barack Obama's comment that "it is in the best interest of the United States, Israel and the world" to peacefully resolve Iran's nuclear crisis.

-March 2012 - Khamenei beats opposition movement by 64% in parliamentary election against rival President Mahmoud Ahmadinejad.
+March 2012 - Khamenei beats opposition movement by 64% in parliamentary election against rival President Ahmadinejad.

 March 21, 2013 - Khamenei, in a televised speech, threatens Tel Aviv and Haifa by stating "at times the officials of the Zionist regime (Israel) threaten to launch a military invasion but they themselves know that if they make the slightest mistake the Islamic Republic will raze Tel Aviv and Haifa to the ground."